groundlight/python-sdk/docs/docs/installation/8-nocode-iot-deployment.md

 # No-Code IoT Deployment

-We built a tool for deploying your Groundlight detector on any supported ESP32 Camera Board without writing any code.
-This tool is available at https://code.groundlight.ai/groundlight-embedded-uploader/.
+Groundlight supplies a tool for no-code deployment of a detector to an ESP32 Camera board.
+You can find it at https://code.groundlight.ai/groundlight-embedded-uploader/.

 ## Easy Deployment